Interstate River Water Disputes Act, 1956

 The Interstate River Water Disputes Act, 1956 (IRWD Act) is an Act of the Parliament of India enacted under Article 262 of Constitution of India on the eve of reorganization of states on linguistic basis to resolve the water disputes that would arise in the use, control and distribution of an interstate river or river valley.
-Article 262 of the Indian Constitution provides a role for the union government in adjudicating conflicts surrounding interstate rivers that arise among the state/regional governments.
-This Act has been amended subsequently, with the most recent amendment in 2002.
+Article 262 of the Indian Constitution provides a role for the Union government in adjudicating conflicts surrounding interstate rivers that arise among the State governments.
+This Act (IRWD Act) has been amended subsequently, with the most recent amendment in 2002.
+This Act has evolved from the laws which were extant during the British Raj.

 River waters use / harnessing is included in states jurisdiction (entry 17 of state list, Schedule 7 of Indian Constitution).
 However, the union government with parliament approval can make laws on regulation and development of interstate rivers and river valleys to the extent such water resources are directly under its control when expedient in the public interest (entry 56 of union list, Schedule 7 of Indian Constitution).
 Damodar Valley Corporation, NHPC, River Boards Act 1956, etc under the control of the union government, are referable to Entry 56 of the union list.
-When union government wants to take over an interstate river project under its control by law (as provided in the constitution) from states per entry 56 of the union list, it has to take the approval of the riparian states' legislature assemblies before passing such bill in the Parliament per Article 252 of the constitution.
+Regulation means imposing restrictions or upper ceiling for certain types of water uses to prevent over exploitation of water or protect the ecology and productivity of an interstate river basin.
+Development means harnessing the water resources.
+Regulation and development (not administration and ownership) shall be in the interest of public.
+When union government wants to take over an interstate river project under its control by law (as provided in the constitution) from states per entry 56 of the Union List, it has to take the approval of the riparian states' legislature assemblies before passing such bill in the Parliament per Article 252 of the constitution.
+The phrase 'by law' means all the applicable Articles of the Constitution shall be fulfilled/adhered.
+Otherwise, the rights of the Union per entries 53, 54 and 56 of the Union List are similar to a right given to the Union per the concurrent list.
 When public interest is served, President may also establish an interstate council as per Article 263 to inquire and recommend the dispute that has arisen between the states of India.

 IRWD Act (section 2c2) validates the previous agreements (if any) among the basin states to harness the water of an interstate river/ river valley.
 This act is confined to states of India and not applicable to union territories.
 Only concerned state governments are entitled to participate in the tribunal adjudication and non-government entities are not permitted.